everx-labs/flex-sdk-js/README.md

 console.log(`Client: ${clientAddress}}`);
 ```

-To deploy a Trader, a person or organization who becomes Trader must generate a pair of keys and profive Flex Client with
+To deploy a Trader, a person or organization who becomes Trader must generate a pair of keys and provide Flex Client with
 **the pubkey only**.

-If Flex Client will be its only Teader herself, than it can use its Client pubkey.
+If Flex Client will be its only Trader himself, then it can use its Client pubkey.

-Then, Flex Client must generate some Trader ID (uint256) that must be unique for each its Trader.
+Then, Flex Client must generate some Trader ID (uint256) that must be unique for each of its Trader.

 We already generated some ID and have a Trader pubkey, let's deploy Trader contract: